piyushpaliwal/nextjs-ambit/src/data/articles/20-bookkeeping-tips-for-interior-designers.md

 ---
 title: 15 Bookkeeping Tips for Interior Designers
-description: Struggling with interior design bookkeeping?
-Our tips and tricks will help you master the art of managing your finances and growing your business.
-Learn more here.
+description: Excel in interior design bookkeeping with our tips and tricks.
+  Manage finances and grow your business effortlessly.
 date: 2023-06-22T10:29:52.892Z
 category: Bookkeeping
 thumbnail: /img/articles/15-tips-for-interior-design-bookkeeping.svg